-Zellis group of companies takes the ongoing issue of modern slavery, human trafficking, forced and bonded labour very seriously and is committed to the global effort to combat it.
-We continue to ensure our products, services and employment practices, and those of our customers, uphold these principles.
+The Zellis group of companies takes the ongoing issue of modern slavery, human trafficking, forced and bonded labour very seriously and is committed to the global effort to combat it.
+We continue to ensure our products, services, and employment practices - and those of our customers - uphold these principles.

 We are totally aware of the potential risks emerging from the abuse of services facilitating the processing of salary payments and employment benefits which, if penetrated by 'bad actors', can be deployed for the purposes of modern slavery including forced labour, child labour, illegal restraint, human trafficking, migrant smuggling, and extortion.
-We are conscious of our duty to detect, prevent and report the associated predicate offences of corruption, bribery, and theft of a victim's wage, or employment benefits and understand how this demonstrably shows our commitment to the elimination of humanitarian offences, money laundering and other types of financial crimes.
+We are conscious of our duty to detect, prevent, and report the associated predicate offences of corruption, bribery, and theft of a victim's wage or employment benefits, and understand that this demonstrates our commitment to the elimination of humanitarian offences, money laundering, and other types of financial crime.

-We have extended the scope of our policies, principles and code of practice to ensure our supply chain subscribes to our rigorous standards.
-We encourage commitment to the Financial Action Task Force

-(FATF) Recommendations, the International Labour Organisation's Declaration on Fundamental Principles and Rights of Work, and the United Nations Convention Against Corruption.
+We have extended the scope of our policies, principles, and code of practice to ensure our supply chain subscribes to our rigorous standards.
+We encourage commitment to the Financial Action Task Force (FATF) Recommendations, the International Labour Organisation's Declaration on Fundamental Principles and Rights of Work, and the United Nations Convention Against Corruption.
+To further our commitment in societal matters of this nature, Zellis Group subscribed to the United Nations Global Compact (UNGC).
+This has formalised our position on employment rights.